jcpdmr/MQTT-over-mTLS-Micropython/README.md

 The **username-password authentication method**, as is now well known, **presents many points of vulnerability** and has therefore been discarded in favor of more robust solutions.
 The use of **passkeys** appears to be one of the fastest growing trends at present due to its **strong versatility and protection effectiveness**.
 Unfortunately, there are currently **no implementations for micropython of such a protocol**, so a dedicated library would have to be developed.
 The use of a **VPN** would be another **excellent solution**, however in the case under consideration where there are **devices with scarce computational resources the use of VPN would create a potential impact on device performance**.
 In addition, again there is no implementation of VPN use in micropython, so it would have to be created.
 The use of **mTLS is a perfect authentication solution for the use case** and is also **easier to implement in micropython**.
 For the combination of these reasons, the choice came down to mTLS.

+## Extra
+In the folder `buttonsBoard` we designed a basic UI that utilized three buttons and the oled screen embedded on the [Heltec WiFi LoRa 32 V2](https://resource.heltec.cn/download/Manual%20Old/WiFi%20Lora32Manual.pdf)